zedarus/zedarus-tool-kit/README.md

 - `OnMoreLevelsPress()` - opens URL that was specified in settings in game data and return `true`.
 Returns `false` otherwise so you can do something else, like display rate me popup
 - `OnMoreGamesPress()` - either opens URL or display interstitial ad with custom placement (all specified in settings in game data)
 - `OnFacebookButtonPress()` - opens URL that was specified in settings in game data
-- `OpenRateAppPage()` - open rate URL from game data Rate Popup settings and also logs opening in analytics API

 ### Extentions